shivani-06hub/CARBON_EMMISION_PRED_BY_SHIVANII_SINGH/README.md

 This project aims to forecast carbon dioxide (CO₂) emissions using a comprehensive dataset that includes demographic, economic, land-use, and energy consumption indicators.
 By applying machine learning—specifically the Random Forest Regressor—we build a predictive model that can estimate future greenhouse gas (GHG) emissions with high accuracy.
 This tool is intended to support environmental policy planning and sustainability research.

+# THE MODEL IS ALSO ATTACHED IN THE RELEASE SECTION YOU CAN DOWNLOAD IT FROM THERE ALSO!!
 🔗 **Model Access**: [Download the trained model](https://drive.google.com/file/d/1E7ku6arbCqdKQWGQFme5bxlPK8asC1Jt/view?usp=sharing)

 ## Required Libraries
 Install the following dependencies before running the project: pip install numpy pandas seaborn streamlit matplotlib scikit-learn